-Wet Tuesday makes way for warmer week
+NYC weather: Rainy Tuesday makes way for warmer week - amNewYork

 Break out the umbrellas and raincoats — we’re in for a soaker Tuesday.

-The National Weather Service says up to an inch of rain will fall on the city starting in the afternoon.
+The National Weather Service says up to an inch of rain will fall on the city, primarily in the afternoon.

-Although highs will reach 44 degrees, there is a chance there could be some snow north of the city, according to a NWS spokesman.
+Although highs could reach 44 degrees, there is a chance there could be some snow north of the city, according to a NWS spokesman.

 Rain will continue into Wednesday morning before clearing out for the rest of the day with a high temperature of 48 degrees.
 Temperatures are expected to reach unseasonable highs of 50 degrees Thursday.